adrianson/eBook-sync-Android/README.md

 # eBook-sync-Android
-these two libraries are supposed to be added as dependencies after being copied to /eBook-sync-Android/EBook-sync/app/build
+All included libraries are supposed to be added as dependencies after being copied to /eBook-sync-Android/EBook-sync/app/build